AbdullahM1234/VATTOTech/Instructions.md

 1) First, you need to open up IntelliJ and run it as administrator
 2) On the left side, click on the folder icon to navigate to the file path, File/src/main/java/InventoryGUI
 3) In the project panel on the left side, click on the folder icon to navigate to the file path, File/src/main/java/InventoryGUI
 4) The application should start executing and open up a new window with the Inventory Management options.
+When prompted with the login, type in one of these credentials:
+>      Username: owner
+>      Password: owner1

+>      Username: employee
+>      Password: employee1

+>      Username: customer
+>      Password: customer1